1. Home

 Tip: To keep your product page looking clean and tidy, you can use conditional logic to hide the t-shirt back fields when the page first loads.
 For example, you could either add a checkbox saying "Customize the back of the t-shirt" which customers can tick to reveal the back options.

-Do preview images appear on the cart and checkout?
+Does the customer's text and images appear on the cart and checkout?

-If you're using the standard WooCommerce cart and checkout pages then the preview images will appear against the relevant products.
+If you're using the standard WooCommerce cart and checkout pages then the preview text and images will appear against the relevant products.
 Customers can click on them to reassure themselves that their customizations have been saved.

 Unfortunately, it is not currently possible to display the preview images with the new WooCommerce cart and checkout blocks.
 We have a separate article about this.